DomaticCode/Doma-Boss-Mods-SOLO/README.md

 # Doma-Boss-Mods-SOLO
-Doma's Boss Mods for Captain's Assistant in Sword of Legends Online
+Doma's Boss Mods (DBM for short) for Captain's Assistant in Sword of Legends Online

 If a folder has "Melee" added to it, it is the same as the base one except includes a few trackers explicitly for yourself if you install which warns you about melee specific avoiding.